tsck/mcp-ui/TECH_SPEC.md

 # Implementation Details

-## SDK Implementation (`@lg-mcp-ui/sdk`)
+## Core Package Implementation (`@lg-mcp-ui/core`)

 ### **Schema Definitions**

-All Zod schemas for tool render data are defined in `src/schemas.ts` and exported from the SDK.
+All Zod schemas for tool render data are defined in `src/schemas.ts` and exported from the package.
 This centralizes schema definitions and ensures consistency between validation at the data source and component level.

 **Example:**